View and Pay Bills Online

-A "printable" (PDF) version of the statement is available from within the View Accounts template.
-Payments by paper check can be mailed along with the bottom portion of the statement (called the remittance advice) to the address listed (University Bursar, suite 150, 800 Washington Street SW, Blacksburg VA 24061).
+A "printable" [PDF] version of the statement is available from within the View Accounts template.
+Payments by paper check can be mailed along with the bottom portion of the statement (called the remittance advice) to the address listed (Office of the University Bursar, Student Services Building, Virginia Tech,suite 150, 800 Washington Street SW, Blacksburg VA 24061).
 Please be sure to use a laser quality printer and separate the remittance advice carefully.
 Failure to include the remittance advice or poor printer quality will cause delays in processing your payment.

 Have you considered paying by e-check?
 An e-check is a direct debit to your checking or savings account.
 There is no cost to pay by e-check and the payment will be credited to your account at the close of the business day.
 More information on the e-check payment method is found under What are e-checks?

 Another payment option is by credit card.
 The on-line service provider accepts MasterCard and American Express.
 A 2.75% service charge is charged by our service provider for this payment option.
 Credit card information is verified at the time of the transaction.